brsrkrx/RTMP-Multistream-Dashboard/README.md

 LAN-only mode restricts the dashboard to connections from your local network (private IP ranges: `10.x.x.x`, `172.16–31.x.x`, `192.168.x.x`) and the server itself.
 All connections from public internet IPs are rejected with a `403`.

-**During install:** the installer asks *"Restrict dashboard access to local network only?"* — answering `y` enables it from the start.
+**During install:** the installer asks *"Restrict dashboard access to local network only?"* — it is enabled by default.
+Press Enter to accept, or type `n` to disable it.

 **From the dashboard:** open the **Access Control** widget in the sidebar.
 The toggle takes effect immediately — no restart required.
 A confirmation dialog appears when enabling, since enabling LAN-only from a remote (internet) connection will lock you out on the next request.